 There are a number of additional options in this dialog.
-They’re all explained in a diagram on page 146-147 in my book (the interaction is complicated!), but there are three we’ll look out for here:
+They’re all explained in a diagram on page 135-136 in our Adobe Lightroom Classic – The Missing FAQ book (the interaction is complicated!), but there are three we’ll look out for here:

 - Unchecking Include on Export is useful if it’s a parent (grouping) keyword such as WHO, WHAT, WHERE, WHEN, etc. I suggest using all caps when naming these keywords, so they can be identified at a glance.

 - If another keyword is already selected in the Keyword List panel, it offers to Put inside [keyword].
 This is useful when building your keyword hierarchy.
 Once the keyword is created, you can also drag/drop keywords onto each other, but we’ll come back to this next week.